flaviusb/talks/vm/intro.md

 - Different primitives
   - Typed
   - Polymorphic row types
-  - Logical quantifiers (∀ ∃ ı λ μ ∨)
+  - Logical quantifiers (∀ ∃ Π Σ ı λ μ ν Ϙ 𐌎)
   - Reasonably developed MOP
   - GOT etc are part of the VM spec, and are accessible
 - Some other assumptions are taken in very different ways